skerkour/kerkour.com/content/blog/bloom-whats-next.md

 ### Project management and contributions

-We will use GitLab awesome project management tools to coordinate.
+We will use GitLab's awesome project management tools to coordinate.
 You can <a href="https://www.buggycoder.com/project-management-with-gitlab/" target="_blank" rel="noopener">read here more details</a>
-about the worflow.
+about the workflow.

 We will use the <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow" target="_blank" rel="noopener">Git flow</a> (on the `dev` branch instead of `develop`) therefore **merge requests on master won't be accepted**.
 Contributors should merge requests to `dev`.
 All developement **must happen on `dev`**